polyaxon/polyaxon/templates/experimentation/experiment_groups.md

 Create a new file, let's call polyaxonfile_override.yml

 !!!
 Tip "You can call your polyaxonfiles anything you want"
-    By default polyaxon commands looks for files called `polyaxonfile.yml` so if you call your file differently you should always use the option `-f`
+    By default polyaxon commands look for files called `polyaxonfile.yml`.
+    If you call your files differently or want to override values, you need to use the option `-f`

 ```bash
 $ vi polyaxonfile_override.yml
 ```

-And past this settings section.
+And past the following settings section.

 ```yaml
 ---